ianding1/ianding1.github.io/_drafts/react-state-management-in-2019.md

 Since the first day we learned React, we have been told not to *overuse* states in React.
 We are also encouraged to use *stateless* functional components over *stateful* class components.

 These suggestions easily lead to an apparent conclusion for beginners that *we shouldn't use states at all*, but rather, when we do need them, seek for some independent state management libraries like Redux.

-Good news is this is no longer true.

 <!--more-->

-The reasons why vanilla states were so widely hated can be summed up as follows:
+There were several reasons why we hated vanilla states so much:

 1. When the project gets larger, it soon becomes untrackable for the local states scattering in various different components.
 2. State sharing between components can be painful.
-3. Passing a prop from an outer component to a deeply nested component where the prop is used can also be painful; it's called **prop drilling** ([this article][prop-drilling] discussed prop drilling in detail).
+3. Passing a prop from an outer component to a deeply nested component where the prop is used can also be painful; it's called **prop drilling**.
-4. The stateful logic is usually mixed together with the UI renderer, which in turn cause troubles in testing the stateful logic separately or reusing it in other components.
+4. The stateful logic is usually mixed together with the UI renderer, making itself hard to test or reuse.
 5. Class components are harder to be optimized than functional components during compilation.

-Technically, the third item is not an issue of states, but rather a high-level design question, which is usually caused by too many unnecessary decoupling of components.
-Nevertheless, it does cause troubles to day-to-day programming in React, and prevalent state management libraries usually present a proper solution to it.
+Strictly, prop drilling is not an issue of states, but rather a design defect; it is usually caused by too many unnecessary encapsulations.

+## The Pros and Cons of Redux

 Redux, a most popular state management library, alleviates the pain by separating the state from the UI and managing it in a central store.

+The whole architecture is simple yet powerful.
+We can illustrate the mechanism behind Redux in a *unidirectional* flow:

+{% include image_caption.html imageurl="/images/posts/redux-mechanism.svg" alt="Redux mechanism" %}

+Apart from the store itself, all the other components are *pure*, i.e. the result of the function *solely* depends on the function arguments and nothing else.

+A pure function is easier to test, understand and debug.
+By enforcing this *functional* paradigm, Redux reduces the load of maintaining the stateful logic behind the application.

-However, it also brings troubles.
+However, it also brings its own troubles.
 One of what people usually disapprove of is that it requires too much boilerplate code to set up the whole thing.
-Adding a new state, for example, usually involves modifications in a great many files and, when reading others' code, you need to constantly jump between multiple files to figure out how the stateful logic works.

-Just like any other open questions in the programming world, there is no silver bullet for state management.
-It is determined by the complexity of the business logic, the scale of the application and various factors in practice.

-In this article, we will look at several state management approaches in 2019 and discuss briefly the pros and cons.
+This is especially troublesome for small projects.
+Adding a new action usually requires us to define a new action, add a new action creator, modify reducers, edit containers, and etc. We need to jump between several different files in order to get things done, expanding a simple task within 5 lines into more than 20 lines.

+It's also debatable whether we should use a centralized store, just like whether we should use global variables.

+Compared to local states, global states are harder to reuse.
+Refactoring of a global state might cause unintended breaks in the code.
+And an inadequate use of Redux containers might also lead to performance issues.

+React, on the other hand, has made a great effort to ease the management of states in these years by introducing **Context API** and **Hooks**.

 ## Vanilla React

-In the past, React provided two different kinds of components: one is class components, supporting states and hooks (i.e. componentDidMount, etc.), the other functional components, not supporting these features.
+React has two different kinds of components: *class components*, which supports states and hooks (i.e. componentDidMount, etc.), and *functional components*, which not but much simpler.

-If we wanted to take advantage of functional component as well as maintaining app states, the only way was to turn to state management libraries like Redux.
+In the past, if we wanted to take advantage of functional components as well as managing an internal state, the only way was to turn to state management libraries like Redux.

-This is no longer true after React added *Context API* and *Hooks*.
-By making a proper use of these two new APIs, you probably don't need to use Redux in your new projects any more.
+This is no longer true after React added Context API and hooks.

 Since they are officially part of the React framework, I would recommend at least take notice of them before deciding to use a third-party state management library instead.

 ### React Hooks

-React hooks are a way to **use states in functional components**.
-It seems very contradictory at first sight since *functional* to some extent means *stateless*.
+React hooks API provides a way to **use states in functional components**.

+It seems very contradictory at first sight, since *functional* to some extent means *stateless*.
 But let's put aside the relationship between them for the moment and focus on its role as a *design pattern*.

-Compared to class components, functional components have a more concise form and less boilerplate code.
+Compared to class components, functional components have more concise forms and less boilerplate code.
 It's more readable, and for compilers easier to analyze and optimize.